mimimiku778/time-locked-password-php/README.md

    - After the specified date/time: the password is revealed again

 ## Features
-- **No Database Required**: All information is contained in the encrypted string
+- **No Database Required**: All information is contained in the encrypted URL parameters
 - **Time Restriction**: Cannot be decrypted before the specified date and time
 - **Maximum Duration Limit**: Future unlock times are limited to 3 months maximum for security and practical reasons
 - **Encryption**: AES-256-CBC encryption